gautamV19/chat-app/README.md

     Created by in message entity and list of messages in User entity

 Resolvers:
+1. User:
     Create a user - Take user name as input
-Group:
+3. Group:
-    Create a group - Take group name, list of members as input Add more members -
-    Take list of members and group id as input
-    Get the list of groups
+    Create a group - Take group name, list of members as input Add more members - Take list of members and group id as input Get the list of groups
     Get the group details by id - Return group id, group name, list of members and take group id as input to return the details
     Add message - Take group id, user id, message as input